varsha-raveendran/research_summarizer_plugin/README.md

 ## Limitations

-- Currently only works with HTML-based papers (PDF support coming soon)
 - Requires proper HTML structure in the research paper webpage
 - May not detect all sections in papers with non-standard formatting